mdaehn/markusdaehn.com/source/_drafts/Auto-Deploy-Hexo-Blog-to-Google-Cloud-Storage-Using-GitHub-Actions.md

 ```shell
 hexo new draft "Your new post title"
 ```
- This will create the post file in the `source/_drafts` folder, making it not visible until you publish it.
+ This will create the post file in the `source/_drafts` folder, making it not visible when your site is deployed until you publish it.

-And once you ready to make it available to the world, run the `publish` command to move it to the `source/_posts`, and then git add, commit, and push to the main branch:
+Once you ready to make it available to the world, run the `publish` command to move it to the `source/_posts`, and then git add, commit, and push to the main branch to make is visible on your GCS site:

 ```shell
 hexo publish draft "Your new post title"